This information applies to Scotland only.

-On this page you can find out who provides public sewerage and what to do to get a connection, sort a blockage and who is responsible for flooding and other problems from sewerage works.
-There is more information about public sewerage and how to solve problems relating to it in the Code of Practice on the Scottish Water website at www.scottishwater.co.uk .
+On this page you can find out who provides public sewerage, what to do to get connected or sort a blockage and who is responsible for flooding and other problems with sewerage works.

 Who provides sewerage services

 Scottish Water provides sewerage services to domestic households in Scotland.

 Business customers can choose their supplier from an approved list of licensed providers.
 There's an approved list of providers on the Water Industry Commission for Scotland website.

 Scottish Water has a duty to provide and maintain public sewers and drains and to deal with sewage.

 Getting connected to the public sewerage system